New tool for digital archaeology: drone mapping

 Prices are indicative only.
 Check manufacturer's websites for details.

 Where the camera is concerned, the Bebop 2 has a 180° fisheye lens, with the other drones equipped with perspective cameras.
 Pros and Cons are weighed based on the budget available, conditions being dealt with, and accuracy needed.

 Flying the past

-In order to manage the flight and direct a proper flight plan, the team used Pix4Dcapture, a mobile app that automatically captures images of an area at high overlap for model creation in photogrammetry software.
+In order to manage the flight and direct a proper flight plan, the team used Pix4Dcapture, a drone flight app that automatically captures images of an area at high overlap for model creation in photogrammetry software.

 How it works:

 - Start mission (drone automatically flies over selected area collecting optimal mapping photos)